WeLoveTwitch/TwitchViewer/README.md

 ## Setup

-First install [Livestreamer](http://docs.livestreamer.io/index.html) then download the precompiled binary for your platform and execute it.
+First install [Livestreamer](http://docs.livestreamer.io/index.html) and VLC (if you don't have it) then download our precompiled binary for your platform and execute it.
 Done.

 ## License